tmgthb/portfolio/README.md

 # My portfolio / Projects
-The list includes algorithms / libraries / concepts, which I posses experience.
-The links attached include examples of the Python code.
+The list of experience is grouped into: algorithms, python libraries & ML concepts.

 ## Algorithms